-I. Inter-jurisdictional Program Administration
+I. Inter-Jurisdictional Program Administration

-- A. The PHAs entering into this MOA hereby authorize each of the other PHAs entering into this MOA to administer the Housing Choice Voucher (HCV) Program within the Host PHA's jurisdictional boundaries, subject to the terms of this MOA. - B. The PHAs entering into this MOA will cooperate with one another to the maximum extent possible, including the sharing and exchanging of information which may be necessary for the effective implementation of this MOA. - C. It is often difficult to estimate the administrative costs incurred by both the issuing and Host PHA in order to conform to federal regulations.
-Therefore, the flat fees the PHAs have agreed to in this MOA are considered reasonable estimates for the performance of services required.
-Pursuant to this MOA, the Issuing PHA shall retain 100% of its administrative fees under the Housing Choice Voucher (HCV) Program, and no administrative fee shall be owed to the Host PHA whenever a family leases a unit within the Host PHA's jurisdiction.
+- A. With the exception of portability and mobility between the Santa Ana and Garden Grove PHAs, the Parties hereby authorize each other to administer the Housing Choice Voucher (HCV) Program within the Host PHA's jurisdictional boundaries, subject to the terms of this MOA. - B. The Parties shall cooperate with one another to the maximum extent possible including the sharing and exchanging of the information necessary for the effective implementation of this MOA. - C. The Parties agree that the flat fees included in the Fee Schedule found in Attachment I, incorporated herein by reference, are reasonable for the performance of services required. - D. Pursuant to this MOA, the Issuing PHA shall retain 100% of its administrative fees under the Housing Choice Voucher (HGV) Program.
+No administrative fee shall be owed to the Host PHA whenever a family leases a unit within the Host PHA's jurisdiction.

 II.
-PHA Administrative Plans - General Rule
+PHA Administrative Plans- Generally

 The Parties recognize that their respective Administrative Plans may not be identical in all respects and therefore, the Parties agree that, except as set forth in this MOA, the Administrative Plan of the Issuing PHA shall govern administration of a Voucher issued by that PHA, regardless of the PHA jurisdiction in which it is used.
-The exceptions to this general rule include the following: Payment Standards, Utility Allowances, Rent Reasonableness Standards, and Housing Quality Standards as referenced in Section III, Paragraphs B., C., and D. below.
+Exceptions to this general rule are found in the Sections describing Payment Standards, Utility Allowances, Rent Reasonableness Standards, and Housing Quality Standards, as referenced in Section 111, Paragraphs B., C., and D, respectively, and found below.